s-sutharsan-20/numpy/README.md

 # numpy
-Small Python programs made using numpy library will be uploaded in this library
+Small Python programs made using numpy library will be uploaded in this repo